sftpplus/sftpplus-docs/src/doc_source/configuration-server/http-service.rst

     a MDN response.

     Leave it empty to not return any explicit message.
-    SFPPlus will use the standard HTTP `201 Created` status to let the client know that the file was successfully created on the server.
+    SFTPPlus will use the standard HTTP `201 Created` status to let the client know that the file was successfully created on the server.